mozilla/global-sprint/_articles/participants.md

 At the Sprint, you'll probably browse project tasks, called "Issues", in an online collaboration platform called GitHub.
 Some projects will have their code and content there in GitHub as well; some will be working with other collaboration tools, like Google Docs or Etherpad.

 If the project you choose is working primarily on GitHub, you may find it helpful to open a free account on GitHub.
 This is easy, quick, and, again free!
 Once you have an account, you can comment on issues and the project lead can add you to tasks.
-You can also add your changes to the code or content using GitHub.
-For more on how to use GitHub at the Global Sprint, see these two short, beginner friendly videos **(COMING SOON).**
+You can also contribute work to the project using GitHub. **For more on how to use GitHub at the Global Sprint, see this short beginner-friendly video where we tour the list of projects and start off the contribution process using GitHub issues.**

+<iframe width="853" height="480" src="https://www.youtube.com/embed/N4Bl54_Xxis" frameborder="0" allowfullscreen></iframe>

 ### Frequently Asked Questions (for Participants)